circleci/circleci-docs/jekyll/_docs/language-ruby-on-rails.md

 description: "Continuous Integration and Continuous Deployment with Ruby/Rails"
 ---

 CircleCI makes Rails testing simple.
-During each build, Circle looks at your code, infers your build environment, and runs your tests.
+During each build, CircleCI looks at your code, infers your build environment, and runs your tests.
 The majority of the time, this just works&mdash;and works well.
 Of course, it helps if your project adheres to standard practices